 Application of the audit process to other cycles: audit of the acquisition and payment cycle; audit of payroll and personnel cycle; audit of inventory and warehousing cycle; audit of capital acquisition and repayment cycle; audit of cash balances.
 Completing the audit.
-Home department; ACCOUNTING (MIL) AND AUDITING (MIL)

-45756 COMPUTER INF.
-SYSTEMS (MIL.)
+45756 CC 45756 COMPUTER INF.
+SYSTEMS (MIL)

-' /

 114 12 Information Systems Theory 5L, 3P E

 and Practice